Shaik-Sirajuddin/Shaik-Sirajuddin/README.md

 <p>
 A Software Developer coding from India

-Comfortable in learining new technologies by reasoinng throufh performance and business impacts and adopting them in applications
+Comfortable in learining new technologies by resoning thorugh performance and business impacts and adopting them in applications

 Been working across various layers of modern software